Designing a Scalable Portfolio System

 • Wrote targeted logging prompts instructing ChatGPT to extract facts only, without synthesis or assumptions, and refined these through trial and error

-• Manually batch-processed each file and saved the output into Word documents, creating a raw archive for each project
+• Manually processed each file, or batch of files, and saved the output into a document, creating a raw archive for each project

 • Documented the process to ensure it was repeatable and auditable

-The result was a set of structured, traceable records I could mine for case study material - faster and more complete than working purely from memory.
-It gave me a detailed reminder of what I’d actually done across projects and allowed me to draft content I could refine and finalize with confidence.
+The result was a set of structured, traceable records I could mine for case study material.
+This was much faster and more complete than working purely from memory.
+It gave me an extremely detailed and accurate reminder of my involvement across projects, and allowed me to draft content I could refine and finalize with confidence.
+It also provides a great dataset I can query in the future.

-Later in the process, I used the raw archive to generate rough outlines for each case study.
-These were treated as a rough framework, and I edited and rewrote each one (line by line) to shape the final content.
-All model interaction was done via a private Teams workspace to maintain security and control.
+I used the raw archive to generate rough outlines for each case study.
+I then rewrote each one to shape the final content.

 Part of the workflow used to build a raw archive of past projects.
 Prompts were designed to extract facts, not generate content.